deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 He grabbed her hand and put it on his chest, letting her feel his pulse.

-"Wow… you're getting off on this, huh?" she noted.
+"Wow... you're getting off on this, huh?" she noted.

 He nodded and looked down, fighting the half-smile that was crawling up one side of his face.
 "A bit, yeah."